-42 Mark Hume, "Father Charles Brandt's Universe," A River Never Sleeps, December 1, 2011. http://ariverneversleeps.com/father-charles-brandts/ 43 Stephen Hume, "A Tranquil Man Is Honoured for His Commitment and Contribution," Vancouver Sun, widespread respect that reflects reverence for his solitary, contemplative lifestyle, and an ongoing fascination with the hermit as a moral authority and environmental advocate.
+42 Mark Hume, "Father Charles Brandt's Universe," A River Never Sleeps, December 1, 2011. http://ariverneversleeps.com/father-charles-brandts/ widespread respect that reflects reverence for his solitary, contemplative lifestyle, and an ongoing fascination with the hermit as a moral authority and environmental advocate.